 We love reading books here at Emmer Green.
 Below is the latest book reading from one of the staff at the school.
 There are many more videos available so click on this link to see the others that are available!

-( Click here to see many other book readings by teachers and staff in the school.)
+( If you have missed any of the videos of our Year 3 teachers reading the earlier chapters in this book, click here to see them, as well as many other book readings by teachers and staff across the school.)